The Mind Reading Mirage: Common Mistakes in Understanding Others

 How do I know if my social intuition is accurate or just mind reading?

 Accurate social intuition is based on observable patterns of behavior over time and confirmed through communication.
 Mind reading generates immediate certainty about others’ internal states based on minimal data.
-Ask yourself: “What evidence do I have for this belief?” and “Have I verified this through direct communication?”
+Ask yourself: “What evidence do I have for this belief?” and “Have I verified this interpretation through direct communication?”

-What’s the difference between empathy and mind reading?
+What is the difference between empathy and mind reading?

 Empathy involves understanding others’ experiences through observation and emotional attunement while maintaining awareness that you might be wrong.
 Mind reading assumes you know exactly what others are thinking or feeling without verification.
 Empathy includes uncertainty and invites communication; mind reading creates false certainty that discourages genuine connection.